Eugenewlf/TaskManagerApp/readme.md

 The create operation is a POST request, and all information is in the body of the request.

 Read
-There are two options for reading and finding tasks: list all task or searching by task names.
+There are two options for reading and finding tasks: list all tasks or search by task names.

-List all Task:
+List all Tasks:
 Display all tasks.

 Searching by task name: